 - Organization, respectively arrangement - Is the resource supported by any existing arrangements and can the organisation use it properly?

-Use of the VRIO Analysis in practice: Evaluation with the help of a VRIO analysis is used to assess the situation of the organization (enterprise), its resources and possible competitive potential or potential for improvement in the given area or for a given resource.
+VRIO analysis is a complement to a PESTEL analysis (which assesses macro-environment).
+VRIO is used to assess the situation inside the organization (enterprise) - its resources, their competitive implication and possible potential for improvement in the given area or for a given resource.
 Such an assessment is then used for example in the strategic management of development in various areas or for decision making about the advantage of an external or internal process and the securing service (e.g. outsourcing decision).

 In practice, the VRIO analysis is also used in combination with other analytical techniques to help organizational management evaluate business resources in a more detailed view.
 For financial resources, there are many detailed financial indicators that evaluate the financial condition or performance of the business from different perspectives.
 Likewise, human resources, property or information are other detailed indicators of their performance, efficiency or quality.
 The advantage of a VRIO analysis is its simplicity and clarity.